echamudi/nodejs-parallel-programming-examples/README.md

 Completed calculation, timestamp: 231
 ```

-The parallel code (permute-par.js) takes more time than the sequential code (permute-seq.js) due to parallel code overheads.
+The parallel code (`permute-par.js`) run worse in thime than the sequential code (`permute-seq.js`) due to some overheads required by the parallel code.

 Now, let's try longer input, "ThisIsTest":